Table of Contents

-Contrary to the somatic nerve system, the tissues which are innervated by the ANS also work after a damage of the neural nourishment.
+Contrary to the somatic nervous system, the tissues which are innervated by the ANS also work after damage to the neural nourishment.
 The heart, for example, keeps beating if it is disrupted from its vegetative nerve fibers.
-Smooth muscle cells of the GI tract contract independently and rhythmically and also glands produce several substances without the control of the ANS.
+Smooth muscle cells of the gastrointestinal (GI) tract contract independently and rhythmically and the glands produce several substances without the control of the ANS.
 This is why most autonomic answers cannot be changed or suppressed intentionally to a greater extent.

-However, the autonomic/vegetative nervous system can, as well, be affected by a pathological impairment
+However, the autonomic/vegetative nervous system can be affected by a pathological impairment.

 - Miosis (constricted pupil)